 Carbs have gotten a bad rap the past decade.
 You need good carbohydrates to help your body preform everyday activities.
 (No, the donut is not a "good" carb.
 Don't even think about eating one.)
 I want to supply you with healthy carbohydrates that you should be eating on a regular basis.
 Give this a read and try to take from it a few of the foods listed and try to incorporate them into your diet.

-1) APPLES:- A perfect fall food!
+1) APPLES:- My favorite dessert!
 Apples are tasty and come in a wide variety of flavors.
 They are also small and portable.
 They can be eaten anytime.
 So no excuses!
 On top of this apples are rich in a number of healthy nutrients including fiber, vitamin C and various antioxidants.

 Fiber has a number of benefits which include improved blood sugar control and improved bowel health.
 Vitamin C also performs a number of important functions including helping your wounds heal and strengthing your immune system.
 Which means your less likely to catch a cold or flu from your co worker!

 2) BANANAS:- Bananas are another fruit that is small and easy to carry making them perfect for snacking.
 Oh, and they lower your blood pressure too!
 I find that they are particularly good as a pre workout snack as they give you energy for the workout and eliminate any hunger pangs that may occur as you exercise.
 Bananas are also nutrient rich containing high levels of fiber, manganese, potassium, vitamin b-6 and vitamin C.